 International market research

-The three basic steps of international market research are: screening markets, assessing their potential and drawing your conclusions.
+The 3 basic steps of international market research are: screening markets, assessing their potential, and drawing your conclusions.

 Screen potential markets